SpaceX disables thousands of Starlink devices being used by Myanmar scam centers

 But experts have warned that represents a tiny fraction of people trapped and working in the centers.

-The military said Monday its raid on KK Park, a notorious scam compound near the country’s southeastern Myawaddy border town, uncovered more than 2,000 workers.
+The military said Monday its raid on KK Park uncovered more than 2,000 workers.

 Footage filmed for CNN from inside KK Park in April shows paved roads lined with trees and manicured lawns, giving the image of a legitimate business district, complete with a hotel and billboards advertising gambling sites.